gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

              |------------------------
              | send and receive
              | PVALID by means of
-             | CRYPTO chunk.
+             | DTLS chunk.
              v
      +---------------+
      |   PROTECTED   |
      +---------------+
 ~~~~~~~~~~~
-{: #sctp-Crypto-state-diagram title="Crypto Chunk State Diagram" artwork-align="center"}
+{: #sctp-DTLS-state-diagram title="DTLS Chunk State Diagram" artwork-align="center"}

 ## Considerations on Key Management {#key-management-considerations}

 When the Association is in PROTECTION INITILIZATION state, in-band key
-management shall exploit SCTP DATA chunk with the Protection Engine
+management shall exploit SCTP DATA chunk with the SCTP-DTLS
 PPID (see {{iana-payload-protection-id}}) that will be sent
 unencrypted.

-When the Association is in crypto chunk PROTECTED state and the SCTP
+When the Association is in DTLS chunk PROTECTED state and the SCTP
 assocation is in ESTABLISHED or any of the states that can be reached
 after ESTABLISHED state, in-band key management shall exploit SCTP
-DATA chunk that will be protected by the Protection Engine and
+DATA chunk that will be protected by the Protection Operator and
-encapsulated in CRYPTO chunks.
+encapsulated in DTLS chunks.

-In-band key management shall use a dedicated Payload Protocol
+In-band key management shall use a dedicated SCTP-DTLS Payload Protocol
-Identifier assigned by IANA and defined in the specific Protection
+Identifier assigned by IANA.
-Engine Specification.

 ## Consideration on T-valid {#t-valid-considerations}